 Getting to Manchester

 Whether you’re arriving by air, rail or road, read our latest travel guidance

-Take time to familiarise yourself with any other requirements based on your circumstances before you travel to England.
-For example, most students must apply for a student visa before they travel.
+Take time to familiarise yourself with any requirements based on your circumstances before you travel to England.
+For example, most students from outside the UK must apply for a Student Route visa before they travel.

+Getting to Manchester